 Join Washington Hospital and the City of Fremont to Celebrate

 Washington Hospital and the City of Fremont agree: A healthy community

 needs a cleaner, greener, healthier environment and everyone can make

 a difference in helping to clean up our world.

-For the sixth year in a row, the two organizations are partnering to present
+For the seventh year in a row, the two organizations are partnering to

-“Let’s Go Green Together!” a free, community-wide Earth
+present “Let’s Go Green Together!” a free, community-wide

 lot of the Washington West building next to Washington Hospital.